jwestfall69/eotl_ttb/README.md

 It adds a say command that can play Ten Ton Brick sound bites.
 This plugin is mostly the same as eotl_og, just stuff is renamed to be ttb.

-By default users have this disabled
+By default users have this enabled

 ### Say Commands
 <hr>